 Instead, always check the package for actual facts.
 This allows you to choose the best bulb for you.

-Don’t forget, as much as lighting plays a major part in how a paint color will look at times, there are other determinants to be aware of.
+Don’t forget, as much as lighting plays a major part in how a paint color will look at times, and there are other determinants to be aware of.
 For instance, decor, furniture, fixtures, cabinetry, and floors.
 These are all elements that can affect and/or influence the way a paint color will look in your room.

 WHERE TO USE SW NATURAL CHOICE

-Being that Natural Choice is a neutral warm white paint color, it tends to work beautifully in many places.
+Being that Natural Choice is a neutral warm white paint color, and it tends to work beautifully in many places.

 Some of my favorite places to use NC are: